nl2992/fourier-option-pricer/README.md

 ## Characteristic functions

-The ten models split cleanly into two groups:
+The ten models split cleanly into main groups -

 - **PyFENG-backed.** For BSM, Heston, OUSV, Variance Gamma, CGMY, and NIG we do **not** re-implement the characteristic function.
 Each model file in `models/` is a thin adapter: map our project-side parameter dataclass to PyFENG's constructor kwargs, cache the constructed `pyfeng.*Fft` instance, and route `charfunc_logprice` through it.
 Adapters are verified bit-exactly (~1e-14) against PyFENG's CF in `tests/test_pyfeng_cf_wrappers.py` and in each model's `test_*_adapter.py`.

 - **In-house.** Kou, Bates, Heston–Kou, and Heston–CGMY have no PyFENG FFT counterpart (PyFENG ships `HestonFft`, `VarGammaFft`, `CgmyFft`, etc., but no SVJ composites and no Kou).
 These are derived below and validated by (i) independence factorisation against the PyFENG-backed Heston CF, (ii) model-reduction gates (`λ_j = 0` ⟹ Bates / Heston–Kou reduce to Heston bit-identically; `C = 0` ⟹ Heston–CGMY reduces to Heston), and (iii) frozen 41-strike regression strips cross-verified between Carr–Madan FFT and FRFT at high grid resolution.

 Cumulants are computed in closed form where the derivation is cheap (BSM, Heston, VG, Kou, CGMY) and via a 64-point Cauchy integral on a radius-0.25 circle otherwise (OUSV, NIG, and the SVJ composites).
 The closed-form CGMY cumulants agree with the Cauchy-FFT reference to ~1e-13.